unlistedphenomena/nexuswizz/docs/site-search.md

 - `index_name` is the name of the algolia index where the generated index will be uploaded to.
 - `start_urls` are the urls that the crawler will start from.
 Some important attributes in the `start_urls` that we use are:
   - `lang`: regex path to different languages that the site is translated to that need crawling.
-Since xircanet is translated to 37+ languages, we need to be able to crawl the website in each language for indexing.
+Since nexus.org is translated to 37+ languages, we need to be able to crawl the website in each language for indexing.
   - `page_rank`: the rank of pages that breaks ties when multiple query results have the same weight.
 This weight is derived from the selectors.
 - `stop_urls` is used to strip out query parameters in the websites urls.
 We were running into issues where we were getting duplicate query results due to query parameters making urls unique.
 Stripping these out solved our deduplication problem.
 - selectors are used to specify what the crawler should look for when weighting content for the index.